ghahm/CosmosDB-Demo/README.md

 * Angular CLI 2-1.0.0-alpha6 (Demo 순서에 포함되어 있음)

 ### Introduction (원본 내용)
 It used to take extensive time and monotonous efforts to build a Globally Distributed Database conventionally.
-Also, there were some issues of Latency and Consistency in case of the data stored in a centralized location.
-So, to unravel this we will use the Azure Cosmos Database.
+Also, there were some issues of **Latency** and **Consistency** in case of the data stored in a centralized location.
+So, to unravel this we will use the **Azure Cosmos Database**.

-You will come across the power of Azure Cosmos DB's features such as Turnkey global distribution, Consistency, Multi-model API, Partitioning, Failover mechanism and SLA's using ContosoAir website along with SQL DB API, Mongo DB API and Azure Functions.
+You will come across the power of Azure Cosmos DB's features such as **Turnkey global distribution, Consistency, Multi-model API, Partitioning, Failover mechanism** and **SLA's** using **ContosoAir** website along with **SQL DB API, Mongo DB API** and **Azure Functions**.

 # 1. Clone this repo
    git clone https://github.com/hdinsight/tpcds-hdinsight/ && cd tpcds-hdinsight